 Review the requirements for measurement systems and measurement control as specified in 10 CFR Part 74.
 Identify the differences in requirements for the different facility types/safeguards categories.

-Read appendix 13B, Measurement Systems, of NUREG/CR-4604Be prepared to discuss the major categories of MC&A measurements and the specific measurement systems used for each of the measurement categories identified.
+Read appendix 13B, Measurement Systems, of NUREG/CR-4604.
+Be prepared to discuss the major categories of MC&A measurements and the specific measurement systems used for each of the measurement categories identified.

 Review the acceptable elements of a measurements program for the following: